Call centres expose fault line in Japan's pandemic fight

 Call centres have been resistant to telecommuting.
 A survey last year found only 6.3% of call centres allowed staff to work from home.
 Nearly 80% said they had no plans to introduce telecommuting, with most citing fears of data leaks.

-Top wireless carrier NTT DoCoMo saw 10 confirmed infections at one centre in March.
+Top wireless carrier NTT DoCoMo (9437.T) saw 10 confirmed infections at one centre in March.

 “Call operators need to be physically there to take calls from customers,” a company spokesman said.